rileythomp/shot-charts/README.md

 # shot-charts

-🏀 Search for and download NBA player shooting charts.
+🏀 Search for and download NBA player and team shooting charts.

 ![bballchart](example.png)